estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-**Note: for the sake of keeping this article short, any polyfills to support Web Components will be added, but if you are interested in them, read this [Academind's article]().**
+**Note: for the sake of keeping this article short, any polyfills to support Web Components will be added, but if you are interested in them, read this [Academind's article].**